How To Incorporate TikTok Into Your Marketing Strategy

 Source: Pexels.com

 Analytics are valuable to your TikTok marketing campaign and help you see what’s effective and what needs tweaking.
-Ideally, you should check in on your analytics once a month to see if you’re reaching the goals and objectives you set.
+Ideally, you should review your analytics monthly to see whether you’re meeting the goals and objectives you set.

-If you’re not hitting your targets, consider trying different types of posts.
-For example, a traditional ad-style video promoting driver's ed training's learning and retention benefits is more geared toward parents, not teens on TikTok.
+If you’re not hitting your targets, consider trying different types of posts or even purchasing TikTok likes.
+For example, a traditional ad-style video promoting the learning and retention benefits of driver's ed training is better suited to parents than to teens on TikTok.

-Conversely, doing a video challenge to post practice permit test results with a hashtag like #AceYourPermitTest or showing a demo of how the practice test is done could be more appealing to your audience.
+Conversely, posting a video challenge with a hashtag like #AceYourPermitTest, or sharing a demo of how the practice test is taken, could be more appealing to your audience.

 8. Experiment often